nunchistudio/blacksmith/documentation/how.md

 which defines the migration logic to run for the adapter and will be executed when running a migration against the adapter.

 Migrations have a *up* and *down* logic allowing rollbacks.
-The wanderer benefits a *remote mutual exclusion lock* (or *remote mutex*) so only one migration can run at a time on a given target.
+The wanderer leverages the supervisor as described below so only one migration can run at a time on a given target.
 This allows concurrency controls and avoid race conditions.

 Nunchi offers `wanderer` adapters for:
 - PostgreSQL (`postgres`)

+> The *wanderer* is only available using Blacksmith Enterprise Edition.

+## Distributed environments

+Most companies need to have zero downtime to maximize their service availability.

+Blacksmith applications can optionnaly leverage a *supervisor*, which is in charge of acquiring and releasing lock accesses in distributed environments.
+This ensures resources in a multi-nodes cluster are accessed by a single instance of the gateway and the scheduler to avoid collision when listening for events, executing jobs, or running migrations.

+Nunchi offers `supervisor` adapters for:
+- Consul (`consul`)

-> Migration management is possible using the Blacksmith CLI, only available with the Blacksmith Enterprise version.
+> The *supervisor* is only available using Blacksmith Enterprise Edition.

 ## Conclusion